nttcslab/dcase2023_task2_baseline_ae/README.md

     - This script makes a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/dev_data/raw/<machine_type>/test/`.
     - The CSV files will be stored in the directory `results/`.
     - It also makes a csv file including AUC, pAUC, precision, recall, and F1-score for each section.
+  - "Evaluation" mode: **Newly added!!**
+    - This script makes a CSV file for each section, including the anomaly scores for each wav file in the directories `data/dcase2024t2/eval_data/raw/<machine_type>/test/`.
+(These directories will be made available with the "evaluation dataset".)
+    - The CSV files are stored in the directory `results/`.

 - 03_summarize_results.sh
   - This script summarizes results into a CSV file.